Curtain Antennas

 Sterba Curtain Model

-The following is a model of a center fed Sterba.
-This antenna is identical to the one on HamUniverse, except it is properly scaled for 40 meters.
-What you see on 40 here would directly apply to ten meters there.
+The following is a model of a center-fed Sterba.
+This antenna is identical to the one on HamUniverse (link to models of this antenna), except this antenna is properly scaled for 40 meters.

 Height above ground of bottom wires 16,12, 3, 7 = 67 feet height at bottom.
 134 feet high at top.